Emptyless/Veloxide/docs/guide/src/introduction/why-rust.md

 </details>

-## Memory Safety

-Rust is designed to eliminate many common programming errors such as buffer overflows and null / nil pointer dereferences, which can lead to bugs and security vulnerabilities.
-This makes Rust best in class for developing secure and reliable software.

-## Community support
+## Ecosystem and Community support

-Rust has a growing and active community of developers who contribute to its ecosystem of libraries and tools.
-There is often a "best-in-class" crate for any given problem at hand, meaning you learn one API and you needn't learn another.
+Rust has a active community of developers who contribute to its ecosystem of libraries and tools.
+There is often a "best-in-class" crate for any given problem at hand, meaning you can learn one API and you needn't learn another.
 Rust libaries have a tendency to end up "[finished](https://www.youtube.com/watch?v=Q3AhzHq8ogs)", often requiriing little to no maintenance.
 This means that you can focus on your application's domain logic, rather than the plumbing.

 ## Performance